 Jamie joined chambers in 2017 after successful completion of his Pupillage.
-He practises in commercial, chancery, Personal Injury and general civil.
+He specialises in property, commercial, professional negligence and contentious probate work.

 Commercial Dispute Resolution

 Jamie uses his business understanding to bring a robust yet practical approach to commercial disputes.
 His first-hand experience of problem-solving ranges from supplier disputes to franchisee non-compliance and informs his approach to litigation and legal advice.
 His insightful approach resonates well with business clients who see in him a kindred spirit.

 Partnership Disputes Breach of Contract